netobserv/network-observability-operator/docs/FlowCollector.md

 `ovnKubernetes` defines the settings of the OVN-Kubernetes CNI, when available.
-This configuration is used when using OVN's IPFIX exports, without OpenShift.
+This configuration is used when using OVN's Ipfix exports, without OpenShift.
 When using OpenShift, refer to the `clusterNetworkOperator` property instead.

 <table>
     <thead>